Election Unofficial Results

 DEADLINE FOR REQUESTING ABSENTEE BALLOTS

-Anyone who needs to request an absentee ballot for the June 13, 2017 election must do so no later than Thursday, June 8, 2017 by 7:00 p.m.
+Anyone who needs to request an absentee ballot for the September 6, 2018 RSU39 Referendum election must do so no later than Friday, August 31, 2018 by 4:30 p.m.
 Absentee ballots can only be issued after this date due to extenuating circumstances (such as in-patients at a hospital).
-If you would like to cast your vote by absentee ballot for this election, you must contact the City Clerk’s Office no later than June 8, 2017.
+If you would like to cast your vote by absentee ballot for this RSU Referendum election, you must contact the City Clerk’s Office no later than August 31, 2018.
 Ballots can be mailed to you, picked up by an immediate family member or voted in person.